 The average retiree spends $4,345 on monthly expenses — and burns 75% of that on these 4 things.
-How does your own spending stack up?
+How does your own spending compare?

 That income doesn’t leave a lot of extra cash for unexpected expenses or emergencies.
 The average American aged 65-69 has about $200,000 in retirement savings, according to an analysis of Federal Reserve data, and might still need to work even when they reach retirement age.
 High expenses often play a role.

-Watch for these four categories of spending that eat into monthly expenses.
+Watch out for these four categories of spending that tend to take the biggest bite out of your monthly expenses.

 1. Housing